ets-labs/python-dependency-injector/docs/tutorials/flask.rst

 How does Github Navigator work?

-- User opens a web page that asks to provide a search term.
+- User opens a web page that asks to provide a search query.
-- User types the search term and hits Enter.
+- User types the query and hits Enter.
 - Github Navigator takes that and searches through the Github for matching repositories.
 - When search is done Github Navigator returns user a web page with the result.
-- The results page shows all matching repositories and the provided search term.
+- The results page shows all matching repositories and the provided search query.
 - For any matching repository user sees:
     - the repository name
     - the owner of the repository